jimhester/autoinst/README.md

 options(error = autoinst::autoinst)
 ```

-Then missing packages will be automatically installed and the failed call re-run.
+Then missing packages will be automatically installed, so you can then simply re-run the call.

 ```r
 options(error = autoinst::autoinst)